RedDevil2k3/academic-kickstart/content/home/slider.md

 #  cta_icon = "graduation-cap"

 [[item]]
-  title = "Uber"
-  content = "I am left aligned :smile:" align = "left"
+  title = "Uber Movement Data Analysis" content = "Using Uber movement's public data for quality and proof checking." align = "left"

-  overlay_color = "#555"  # An HTML color value.
+  overlay_color = "#0489B1"  # An HTML color value.
   overlay_img = ""  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.2  # Darken the image.
 Value in range 0-1.

 [[item]]
-  title = "PyQT"
-  content = "I am right aligned :smile:" align = "right"
+  title = "Minimal Data Profiling s/w for all Operating systems." content = "I am trying to use Python for the job but need help with UI." align = "left"

-  overlay_color = "#333"  # An HTML color value.
+  overlay_color = "#2ECCFA"  # An HTML color value.
   overlay_img = ""  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.
 +++